joe-vie/Talking-Data-Comparing-Favorites/README.md

 - Printing how the min, max mean, and median compare to my favorite movie's value.
 - Creating a histogram and using a print statement to describe it.
 - Creating a scatter plot and using a print statement to describe the relationship between two variables.

+### Journey making this project
+It was certainly one heck of a journey but I had a lot of fun getting to create a really wonderful project!
+One of my biggest struggles was making sure that my Python code was working as smoothly as it is right now.
+Nonetheless, I was able to push through and I'm really proud of what I've been able to make so far.
+These small steps pave the way for something a whole lot better!

 ### Attributions